My Story

-Most people struggle with Anxiety for many, many years before they are diagnosed with Anxiety Disorder.
+Most people struggle with Anxiety for many, many years before being diagnosed with an Anxiety Disorder.
 The same is true with me.
 Looking back, I realize that I had been having Anxiety symptoms for over two decades before I was finally diagnosed as having Anxiety Disorder and treatment began.

 Accompanying this was an increasing panic when in small spaces, which eventually lead to the inability to take car trips or ride on elevators.
 I have not visited my in-laws, who live in another state, in many, many years.
 We have not gone on a vacation in the same period of time.